Top Tips For Packing A Hospital Bag

 Bring items that make you feel relaxed and at ease.
 Maybe it’s a pair of fuzzy socks, maybe it’s a squishy pillow, maybe it’s a scented lotion, or maybe it’s a warm sweater.
 Sometimes having a few comfort items around can make labor a little less nerve-wracking.

 You may want to pack some breastfeeding supplies for the hospital.
-While lactation consultants will be around to help and answer any questions you may have, you might also consider bringing some things with you such as nipple cream, a breastfeeding support pillow, a nipple shield, a nursing cover (such as the KeaBabies Nursing Cover), or a breast pump.
+While lactation consultants will be around to help and answer any questions you may have, you might also consider bringing some things with you such as nipple cream, nursing pads, a breastfeeding support pillow, a nipple shield, a nursing cover, or a breast pump.
 Most hospitals can provide you with a breast pump to use while you are there.

 7. Copies of your birth plan, if applicable